aiven/devportal/docs/products/opensearch/howto/upgrade-to-opensearch-with-terraform.rst

 .. code-block::

-    terraform state rm 'aiven_elasticsearch.es'
+    terraform state rm 'aiven_elasticsearch.<service-name>'

 3. Finally, add the OpenSearch service to the Terraform state using an OpenSearch resource.
+The above example would become:

 .. code-block::